 Section 6.
 Duties and Responsibilities of Deputy Financial Officer.
 The Deputy Financial Officer shall be the assistant to the Chief Financial Officer of the Corporation.
-The Deputy Financial Officer of the Corporation's purposes to fulfill the Corporation's public purposes under the PAAA.
+The Deputy Financial Officer of the Corporation shall assist the Executive Director and Chief Financial Officer in carrying out the Corporation's purposes to fulfill the Corporation's public purposes under the PAAA.
 The Deputy Financial Officer shall keep and maintain the books and accounts of the Corporation and shall have charge and custody of, and be responsible for, all funds and securities of the Corporation, and shall deposit all such funds in the name of and to the credit of the Corporation in such banks, trust companies, or other depositories as shall be selected by the Board.
 The Deputy Financial Officer shall payout and disburse such moneys under the direction of the Executive Director and the Chief Financial Officer.
-All such purchase orders and instruments and checks over certain dollar threshold as may be established from time to time by the Board shall be signed by the Executive Director or the Chief Financial Officer of the Corporation shall assist the Executive Director and Chief Financial Officer of the Corporation to the corporation to the Board shall be designed by the Board.
-The Deputy Financial Officer of the Corporation of the Corporation of the Corporation of the Chief Financial Officer of the Board, or other officer or Member as shall be designed by the Board.
-The Deputy Financial Officer of the Corporation shall assist the Executive Director and Chief Financial Officer of the Corporation shall assist the Executive Director and Chief Financial Officer of the Corporation shall assist the Executive Director and Chief Financial Officer of the Corporation shall assist the Executive Director and Chief Financial Officer of the Corporation shall assist the Executive Director and Chief Financial Officer of the Corporation shall assist the Executive Director and Chief Financial Officer of the Corporation shall assist the Executive Director and Chief Financial Officer of the Corporation shall assist the Executive Director
+All such purchase orders and instruments and checks over certain dollar threshold as may be established from time to time by the Board shall be signed by the Executive Director or the Chief Financial Officer of the Board, or other officer or Member as shall be designed by the Board.
+The Deputy Financial Officer of the Corporation shall assist the Executive Director and Chief Financial Officer of the Corporation in the preparation of the annual budget of the Corporation for submission to the Board for approval.